zbmed/damalos/docs/camera.md

 Camera-ready versions for accepted papers should be submitted via [EasyChair DaMaLOS-2023 workshop proceedings](https://easychair.org/conferences/?conf=damalos2023){:target="_blank"} as an update to the original submission.
 No authors should be added at this stage.

-* Submission deadline (camera-ready version): right after the conference
+* Submission deadline (camera-ready version): 10th May 2023 (publication will be aligned with the actual workshop day)
 * Reserved DOI: A DOI will be communicated directly to authors (particularly corresponding authors)
 * Modifications to the LNCS template
   * No header on the first page